evasquez44/AzureSentinelLab/README.md

 This is a demonstration of using Azure Sentinel to monitor failed RDP login attempts to a VM and present the geolocation data

 This is achieved by parsing Windows event logs with powershell.
-The results are used to retrieve data from a geolocation API and the results are written to a custom log.
+The IPs from the connection attempts are used to retrieve data from a geolocation API and the results are written to a custom log.
 The custom log is then queried by Sentinel and presented as a heatmap that is updated automatically.

 ## Components